jamie-moffatt/jamie-moffatt.github.io/_posts/2018-11-12-testing-out-gp.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Testing out Github Pages"
 ---

-# Welcome
+## Welcome

 This is a proper test of my github post.